craigtaub/unit-testing-rules/SNAPSHOTS.md

 - Depending on the test, its easy to generate superfluous amounts of markup/code.

-- Conditionals+dynamics should be from unit.
+- Conditionals and dynamics should be from unit.